muratcan-yuksel/articles/sass.md

+# Starting a project

-### in html link to the main css file that our scss files will be compiled to.
+-in html link to the main css file that our scss files will be compiled to.

-## Don't forget the above comment
+-then, in that css folder, create a sass file named main.scss -notice that we're creating a sass file in there, not a css file -to create the main.css file, just clikc on the watch sass button in your vscode (ofc you need the sass compiler extension for it)

 ## creating a sass variable